 Where possible, personal and sensitive (special category) data should be anonymised as soon as appropriate if to be retained for analysis or statistical purposes.

-The retention of safeguarding data is handled by The Scout Association as part of the and no data should be retained locally.
+The retention of safeguarding data is handled by The Scout Association as part of the safeguarding policies and no data should be retained locally.
 This should be in line with The Scout Association ‘Young People First’, ‘Yellow Card’ https://members.scouts.org.uk/documents/supportandresources/Safeguarding/CP%20Procedures%20Final%20Elec.pdf.

 Any incidents that have required medical intervention should be reported to The Scout Association for alignment to an incident category and to manage the process.